bhstark2/latency/report.md

 speaking.
 Many people have experienced the effect where two people speak at the same time, then they both stop and tell the other to go, then they both go at the same time again.
 This does not happen on low latency meetings but is common on higher latency meetings.

-When the latency is too high, one side will say something, then experience an unnatural silence when the other side does not respond.
+When the latency is
+very high, one side will say something, then experience an unnatural silence when the other side does not respond.
 When a remote person is slow to respond, humans sometimes assume they are not as smart as a person that responds quickly.
 This raises the question about whether or not this has any unconscious bias impact on teachers who have students on both low latency and high latency network connections.

-Low "microphone to speaker" delay for audio, and related “camera to screen” delay for video, are critical for a good user experience on a VoIP (Voice over Internet Protocol) call or video conference.
+Low "glass to glass" delay for audio and video, are critical for a good user experience on a voice or video conference.
 There are several things that contribute to this latency:

 * Capture buffer latency: the audio needs to be recorded by the hardware